-Kaduna Guber Tribunal Adjourns As el-Rufai Opens Defence | Leadership Newspaper
+Kaduna Guber Tribunal Adjourns As El-Rufai Opens Defence | Leadership Newspaper

 The second respondent who opened his defence on Friday, was able to arraign just one witness before moving for adjournment.

-Cross examining the witness, counsel of APC, the third respondent, Barrister Sharafa Yusuf, asked him to confirm the results from Kubau local government, which Barmo did.
+Cross examining the witness, counsel to APC, the third respondent, Barrister Sharafa Yusuf, asked him to confirm the results from Kubau local government, which Barmo did.

 The witness also confirmed that the results were for voting points where the number of voters exceeded 750.